-Community members, students, faculty, staff, and visitors who may be a victim of a crime, observe a crime or suspicious incident, an incident of domestic violence, dating violence or stalking, or if you see what you believe to be a security problem or other emergency on the Garden City campus, you are encouraged to notify the Department of Public Safety and Transportation immediately by dialing 5 or ext.
-3507 or 3511 from any in-house telephone, utilize any blue light emergency call box, pick up any red phone, contact any public safety officer or respond to the public safety command center, Levermore Hall.
-To contact Public Safety via a cell phone, please call 516.877.3511.
+Community members, students, faculty, staff, and visitors who may be a victim of a crime, observe a crime or suspicious incident, an incident of domestic violence, dating violence or stalking, or if you see what you believe to be a security problem or other emergency on the Garden City campus, you are encouraged to notify the Department of Public Safety and Transportation.

+Department of Public Safety & Transportation

+Dial 5 or ext.3511 from any in-house telephone Via a cell phone or outside line- 516.877.3511 Use an emergency call box or any red phone, Contact any public safety officer or Respond to the Command Center, Levermore Hall.

 When calling, stay on the line until told to hang up and as accurately as possible, tell the dispatcher everything you can remember about the incident (e.g. sex of suspect, the suspect's clothing, vehicle, direction of travel, etc.).
 The Adelphi community is encouraged to program the Public Safety telephone number into their phones in case of an emergency.